mrisher/smtp-sts/mta-sts.md

    cause domain-wide mail delivery failures while being adopted or during infrastructure changes.

-2. `enforce`: In this mode, sending MTAs SHOULD treat STS policy failures as a mail delivery error, and SHOULD not deliver the message to this host.
-However, note that MTAs that honor `enforce` mode MUST first check for the existing of an updated, authenticated policy before *permanently* failing deliveries.
+2. `enforce`: In this mode, sending MTAs treat STS policy failures as a mail delivery error, and MUST NOT deliver the message to this host.
+However, note that MTAs that honor `enforce` mode MUST first check for the existing of an updated, authenticated policy before *permanently* failing messages.
 This is to ensure that failures only occur if a sending MTA is in fact validating against the most recent version of the recipient domain's policy.

 Note that despite the presence of an `enforce` policy, STS-aware sending MTAs